FabianMatata/angular_quotes/README.md

 # Angular Quotes App
 ## Author
-Fabian Matata fabian three four five six seven eight
+Fabian Matata fabian three four five six seven eight nine
 ## Description
 An Angular CLI application that displays quotes, allows user to input new quote, upvote or downvote and also delete the quote.
 ## Live Page